 It also very tough and will not die easily.
 It can be grown on hills and steeps slopes with ease.
 Which for some homeowners is a perfect thing?
 Many have yards that are being eroded away by water.
 The ferns help with this problem because they, unlike many plants, don't require a lot of sunlight, and when winter is over, they flatten out making it easier for sediment to lay down.
-Afterwards, the leaves of the fern help hold the sediment in place.
+Afterward, the leaves of the fern help hold the deposit in place.
 Making the yards of those who own them look much more beautiful!

 Gardening and Landscaping

 In addition to its popularity in Christmas wreaths and holiday decorations, the fern can significantly enhance the backyard garden, especially shaded terraces.
 The fern flourishes under trees, but in rocky areas as well.
 The fern does well in damp and dry soil.
 It thrives in partially shaded areas, but it tolerates direct sunlight as well as long as the ground remains damp.
 In other words, the fern adapts to a large variety of growing conditions.
 It requires little maintenance.
 It is also resistant to many pests and diseases.